Mohammed-Ryiad-Eiadeh/CBDRA-IS-Centrality_Based_Network_Resource_Allocation_Approaches/README.md

 For the mean of being so accurate, you will find all references of the used approaches and the used datasets in the paper

-# Contact With The Developer
+# Contact With The Authors

-Send email to the following developer for any question about this work, and it is my pleasure to ansawer your question.
+Send email to the following Authors for any question about this work, and it is our pleasure to ansawer your question.

-Mohammad Aleiadeh, mraleiad@iu.edu or maleiade@purdue.edu
+Mohammad Aleiadeh, maleiade@purdue.edu

+Mustafa Abdallah, abdalla0@purdue.edu